Region crossing change is an unknotting operation: Properties of region crossing changes

-Checkerboard coloring for a link diagram $D$ is a coloring of all the regions of $D$ with two colors black and white such that two regions which are adjacent by an edge of $\vert D\vert $ have always disjoint colors.
+We can shade some regions of $D$ so that each two regions which are adjacent by an edge of $\vert D \vert$ are shaded and unshaded.
+We call such shading a checkerboard coloring.
 From Lemma \ref{r1r2} and Proposition \ref{non-reduced}, we have the following corollary:

-\phantom{x} \begin{cor} Let $D$ be a reduced link diagram with a checkerboard coloring, and $D'$ the diagram obtained from $D$ by region crossing changes at all the regions colored black (or white).
+\phantom{x} \begin{cor} Let $D$ be a reduced link diagram with a checkerboard coloring, and $D'$ the diagram obtained from $D$ by region crossing changes at all the shaded regions.
 Then, $D=D'$. \end{cor} \phantom{x}

-We remark that Corollary \ref{checker} does not hold for a non-reduced link diagram (see, for example, the diagram $E$ in Figure \ref{rcc-ex}).
+We remark that Corollary \ref{checker} does not hold for a reducible link diagram (see, for example, the diagram $E$ in Figure \ref{rcc-ex}).
 From Corollary \ref{checker}, we have the following corollary:

-\phantom{x} \begin{cor} Let $D$ be a reduced link diagram, and $B$ the set of all the regions of $D$ colored black with a checkerboard coloring.
-Let $R$ be a subset of $B$ consisting of regions of $D$.
-Then, $D(R)=D(B-R)$. \end{cor} \phantom{x}
+\phantom{x} \begin{cor} Let $D$ be a reduced link diagram, and $B$ the set of all the regions of $D$ shaded in a checkerboard coloring.
+Let $P$ be a subset of $B$ consisting of non-empty regions of $D$.
+Then, $D(P)=D(B-P)$. \end{cor} \phantom{x}